tiy-gvl-python/tiy-gvl-python.github.io/d_syllabus.md

 ## Schedule

-Class is from September 14th to December 11th.
+Class is from February 1st to `TBD`.

 Lecture is from 9 AM to 12:30 PM Monday-Thursday, with breaks during that time.
 Depending on the topic, we may end early.
 We may alter this schedule for particular days and will let you know at least 24 hours ahead of time.